 The regulation of staying in Estonia and working in Estonia is different depending on whether the person is an EU citizen (citizens of EU, EEA countries and Switzerland are considered as EU citizens) or a non-EU national.

 EU citizens have the right to stay and work in Estonia on the basis of a valid travel document or identity card without a registration for up to 90 days.
 After 90 days and EU/EEA citizen must contact the local government authority nearest to his/her place of residence in Estonia and register his/her residence.
 The document certifying the right of residence in Estonia, is the Estonian ID-card.
 Generally, an EU citizen who has resided in Estonia permanently for 5 successive years on the basis of the right of temporary residence shall obtain the right of permanent residence.
 A work permit is not necessary for the EU citizens.

-Non-EU nationals can work in Estonia without a work permit for a short term (not exceeding six months per year) provided he/she has registered the short-term work with the Police and Border Guard Board (PPA).
+Non-EU nationals can work in Estonia without a work permit for a short term (not exceeding nine months per year) provided he/she has registered the short-term work with the Police and Border Guard Board (PPA).
 The registration of the short-term employment shall be applied by the employer.

 If the non-EU national works as an assigned person, in the meaning of the working conditions of the Workers Posted to Estonia Act, the residence permit without the consent of the Estonian Unemployment Insurance Fund, public competition or fulfilling the salary criterion.